 2. Activities, Tasks, & Project Deliverables

 Once you have your phases set, break them down into smaller tasks.
-It’s important to work with the project team that will be completing the work here, as they are more familiar with exactly what’s involved in designing a website page.
+It’s important to work with the project team that will be completing the work, as they are more familiar with exactly what’s involved in designing a website page, for example.

 You might break down the website design phase (for a simple website) into the following sub-tasks: